 Disneyland Hotel Parking

-Remember, if you’re dining at select hotel table-service restaurants, and not staying at the hotel, you will receive 3 hours free parking from Goofy’s Kitchen, including character dining, with validation or 5 hours free parking with validation from Steakhouse 55.
+Remember, if you’re dining at select hotel table-service restaurants, and not staying at the hotel, you will receive 3 hours free parking from Goofy’s Kitchen, including character dining, with validation or 5 hours free parking with validation.

 If you are visiting the theme parks only, do not park in Disneyland Hotel parking.
 Read more details on parking at Disneyland Resort here.